 This paper analyses the implications of a full-scale war involving NATO on the European continent, specifically regarding fuel logistics and infrastructure.
 Geographically, the paper focuses on the European NATO members, including European Union (EU) members, Norway, the United Kingdom (UK), and Türkiye (see NATO members in Figure 2).
 The timeline considered is short-to-medium term (5-10 years).
-However, the conclusions and recommendations of this paper extend towards the medium- and long term as well.
 Five bottlenecks that can impact European military fuel security in times of war are discussed.
 To address these bottlenecks, the conclusion proposes avenues for cooperation between relevant stakeholders in the civilian and military sectors.

-Throughout this paper we refer to 'European NATO members' as all Allies except for the United States and Canada.
+7 Throughout this paper we refer to 'European NATO members' as all Allies except for the United States and Canada.
 This is used interchangeably with 'European Allies'.